mongodb/docs/source/reference/mongorestore.rst

 .. option:: --ipv6

-   Enables :term:`IPv6` support to allow :program:`mongorestore` to connect to the MongoDB instance using the IPv6 network.
+   Enables IPv6 support that allows :program:`mongorestore` to connect to the MongoDB instance using an IPv6 network.
 All MongoDB programs and processes, including :program:`mongorestore`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>